edgedb/rfcs/text/1008-tls-and-alpn.rst

         "tls_cert_data": "-----BEGIN CERTIFICATE-----\nMIICvjCCAaagA..."
     }

+In addition, ``edgedb instance unlink`` is also proposed to remove the link to the remote instances.
+It simply accepts a name of the remote instance.
+However, ``unlink`` will fail if the name points to a local instance. ``edgedb instance status`` is also updated to include the remote instances, whose statuses and versions will be probed in parallel with a short timeout.

     The server may be advertising a chain of certificates.
-If the chain cannot pass the verification, ``edgedb authenticate`` will only ask the user to trust the last certificate in the chain - which is usually an (intermediate) CA certificate.
+If the chain cannot pass the verification, ``edgedb instance link`` will only ask the user to trust the last certificate in the chain - which is usually an (intermediate) CA certificate.
 Because EdgeDB CLI will always verify the full chain, so only trusting the leaf-most server